HL7NZ/nzf/input/pagecontent/interactions.md

 #### Why can we not just search for interactions via the normal FHIR search operations?

-Due to legal reasons we cannot provide a full download of all of our source data via the clinical use definitions.
+Due to licencing requirements of the interactions data, we cannot provide a full download of all of our source data via the clinical use definitions.
 These therefore need to be provided via an API on a per medication basis.

 #### Why include the medication and concept map resources in the response?